 Okay.
 This advice may seem to contradict the one before, but the explanation is quite simple.
 Surrounding yourself with people who share your values, with friends with whom you can have deeper conversations on a variety of topics (without fear of judgment), being part of a group, are all wonderful opportunities to develop your spirituality.
 How?
 Surrounding yourself with positive individuals or groups will inevitably bring inspiring people and conversations to your life, models that will positively influence you in your personal growth journey.

-Embrace Daily Rituals
+Embrace Daily Rituals as a spiritual practice

 No, meditation, although very useful, is not mandatory.
 Daily rituals could be anything you decide them to be.
 The only rule: It has to bring you happiness, peacefulness and give you some time to reflect, to be mindful and grateful.
 Whether it’s a moment alone every morning contemplating the landscape over coffee, a meditation session, writing positive thoughts in a journal, reading inspiring quotes, relaxing in a warm bath or gardening in silence, find out what allows you to reflect and contemplate!